wp-plugins/rich-contact-widget/readme.txt

 This contact widget comes with enhanced markup for microdatas & microformats, so that search engines can use it in their search results.
 They can help display contact informations about your business or yourself below your website in search results, and even a map with your location.

 The telephone & email are linked so that visitors can click on it and make a call (through mobile or skype) or send a mail from their computer or their mobile devices.

+You can also display a static image map of your location, linking to the address' Google Maps page.

 More informations on microdatas microformats can be found here : http://schema.org & http://microformats.org/